jundalisay/superb/content/en/research/socrates/the-economist/chapter-04.md

-+++
+---
-title= "Cyrus the Great"
+title: "Cyrus the Great"
+heading: "Chapter 4"
+date: 2015-09-26
+image: "/covers/economist.jpg"
-heading= "Chapter 4 of The Economist" date= 2015-09-28 image= "/covers/economist.jpg" description= "Socrates talks about excellent Persian policies and Cyrus the Great" linkb= "/research/socrates/the-economist/chapter-03" linkbtext= "Chapter 3" linkf= "/research/socrates/the-economist/chapter-05" linkftext= "Chapter 5" icon = "/icons/soc.png"
+description: "Socrates talks about excellent Persian policies and Cyrus the Great"
-+++
+icon: "/icons/soc.png"
+---

 ## Boring Office and Routine Jobs are not Recomended